craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 - [[Kantine (language)]]
 - [[Arthurian (language)]]

-In addition,
+In addition, you gain the Historian (UA) feat.

 # North Eastern
 ## Church of the White Flame

 You have spent your life before adventure with [[The Church of the White Flame]].
 You were watched.
 By the flame.
 It is as real as any other God of Alaturmen.
-You served it's wishes, and the wishes of it's champions, and you were granted a decent life.
+You served Its wishes, and the wishes of Its champions, and you were granted a decent life.

 You gain +2 to your Charisma score and +1 to your Constitution Score.
 You are proficient in the History and Intimidation Skills.
 You know [[Fanyaquestan (language)]] and your choice of one of the following;
 - [[Montal (language)]]
 - [[Actcenvan (language)]]
 - [[Arthurian (language)]]

-In addition,
+In addition, you have resistance to psychic damage.

 ## Waster Nomad